longturn/freeciv21/docs/Modding/Rulesets/overview.rst

 and any other command-line arguments you normally use, depending on how you have Freeciv21 installed you may have to give the installed data directory path instead of :file:`data`.

-Start the game interface normally.
+Start the game normally.
 The game must be network-compatible to the server (usually meaning the same or similar version), but otherwise nothing special is needed.
 However, some third-party rulesets may potentially require special graphics to work properly, in which case the game should have those graphics available and be started with an appropriate :code:`--tiles` argument.